-Updated March 31, 2026
+Updated July 5, 2026

 CPK Insurance Editorial Team

-Reviewed by Licensed Insurance Agents
+Reviewed by Licensed Insurance Agent

 Commercial Umbrella Insurance in Bridgeport

-Commercial Umbrella Insurance Risk Factors in Bridgeport
+About Commercial Umbrella Insurance in Bridgeport, CT

 Commercial umbrella insurance in Connecticut adds excess liability protection above your underlying commercial auto, general liability, and employers liability policies.
 In practical terms, that means the umbrella policy responds after the primary policy limits are used up, which is important in Connecticut’s higher-cost insurance market and in a state regulated by the Connecticut Insurance Department.
 The coverage can also extend to broader coverage in some situations, depending on the policy form and endorsements, but the exact scope varies by carrier and by the business’s existing policies.
 Because Connecticut businesses should compare quotes from multiple carriers, it is important to confirm which underlying policies are required and whether the umbrella follows those terms cleanly.

-Connecticut does not have a single universal umbrella mandate in the data provided, but coverage requirements may vary by industry and business size.
-That makes the underlying policies especially important: Connecticut requires workers compensation for businesses with at least 1 employee, with exemptions for sole proprietors and partners, and commercial auto minimums are listed at $25,000/$50,000/$25,000.
+Connecticut does not have a single universal umbrella mandate, but coverage requirements may vary by industry and business size.
+That makes the underlying policies especially important: Connecticut requires workers compensation for businesses with at least 1 employee, with exemptions for sole proprietors and partners, and commercial auto minimums are listed at the state minimum split limits.
 If your business has vehicles, employees, or customer-facing operations in Hartford, New Haven, Stamford, Bridgeport, or coastal counties, the umbrella layer can be a practical way to raise commercial liability limits without rewriting your base policies.
 Defense costs coverage may also be part of the form, but that depends on the policy language, so review the declarations and endorsements carefully before binding.

 Coverage Included